Fitzrovia: History

+Charles FitzRoy was the grandson of Charles FitzRoy, 2nd Duke of Grafton, hence Grafton Way and Grafton Mews.
+The name of the Grafton family's country estate is Euston Hall, in Euston, Suffolk, the origin of the names of Euston Station and Euston Road.

+The south-western area was first developed by the Duke of Newcastle who established Oxford Market, now the area around Market Place.
+By the beginning of the 19th century, this part of London was heavily built upon.

 The area became a focus of Chartist activities after the Reform Act 1832.
 Karl Marx attended some Chartist events, including meetings held at Charlotte Street, Tottenham Street and Rathbone Place.
 The area was host to a number of working men's clubs including The Communist Club at 49 Tottenham Street.
 University College Hospital was opened, as "North London Hospital", in 1834.

 Two of London's oldest surviving residential walkways are in Fitzrovia.
 Colville Place and the pre-Victorian Middleton Buildings (built 1759) are in the old London style of a way.
 When the parishes of St Pancras and Marylebone became boroughs in 1900, minor modifications were made to the ancient boundaries, whose pre-urban origin meant it cut awkwardly across the built environment in some places.
 The western half of Charlotte Place, the western part of part of Charlotte Street and the eastern half of Rathbone Street were transferred to Marylebone, despite these streets' long history within St Pancras and close integration with the urban grain of the St Pancras streets to the east.

 The area's most prominent feature is the BT Tower, Cleveland Street, one of London's tallest buildings.
 It was open to the public until an IRA bomb exploded in the revolving restaurant in 1971.
 Another notable modern building is the YMCA Indian Student Hostel on Fitzroy Square, one of the few surviving buildings by Ralph Tubbs.